 Game Break – Fact Monster has added Poetry Terms Hangman to their large collection of poetry resources.
 There are also crosswords and quiz games.

 Poetry Month Logo – Did you know that National Poetry Month has a logo?
 Well it does, but it’s actually pretty plain, basically just the words “National Poetry Month.”
 If you think your kids could come up with something more creative, how about a logo design contest?
-Kids could draw their own image to represent a favorite aspect of poetry and then add a slogan of their won or a quote from a favorite poet.
+Kids could draw their own image to represent a favorite aspect of poetry and then add a slogan of their own or a quote from a favorite poet.

 Poetry Cards – Kids love trading cards, and making trading cards of their own would be a fun spring activity.
 After the class has had time to explore various poems and poets, have each kid choose a favorite and make a trading card.
 Fact Monster also has a large section of notable poets, that might be a good place to start.
 These short poet bios each provide a page of informational text – perfect for a little painless research as part of this project.